 Bentonite clay can help polish and remineralize your teeth, among other benefits.

-Redmond Clay comes from one of the most unique clay deposits discovered so far—rich in both calcium and sodium.
+Redmond Clay is pure bentonite clay we mine ourselves in Redmond, Utah.
+It comes from one of the most unique clay deposits discovered so far—rich in both calcium and sodium.
 The unique composition is one reason Redmond Clay works so well in so many ways.
-In fact, it was our unique bentonite clay that inspired us to create Earthpaste to begin with.
+In fact, it was our unique bentonite clay that inspired us to create Earthpowder to begin with.

-After hearing how bentonite clay could help oral health, some of us here started making our own toothpaste with our clay.
+After hearing how bentonite clay could help oral health, some of us here started brushing our teeth with clay.
 We saw firsthand how it helped us achieve a healthier mouth, and we wanted to share this with our customers.

 What exactly are the oral health benefits of bentonite clay?
 Here are a few of our favorites: